Grant Achatz: Career

 In 2005, Achatz went out on his own, opening Alinea in Chicago's Lincoln Park neighborhood with Nick Kokonas.
 The restaurant is located up the block from the famed Steppenwolf Theatre Company and is housed in a modest gray brick building which bears no external markings beyond its street number.
 Inside, the restaurant has no bar, no lobby and seats just 64 guests.
 Achatz serves diners a small-course tasting menu, consisting of approximately 18 courses.
 After less than two years of operation, the Mobil Travel Guide bestowed its Five Star Award on Alinea, making Alinea one of just 16 restaurants nationwide to rate five stars for 2007.

 In October 2006, Gourmet magazine named Alinea the best restaurant in America in its feature on "America's Top 50 Restaurants".
 In 2007, Restaurant magazine added Alinea to its list of the 50 best restaurants in the world at number 36, the highest new entry of the year.
-In 2008, that publication moved Alinea up its list 15 spots, to number 21 in the world.
-In 2009 Alinea moved up to number 10 in the world and advanced to number 7 for 2010, when it was also the highest ranked North American restaurant honored.
+Alinea moved up the list 15 spots to number 21, to number 10 in 2009, then to number 7 for 2010, when it was also the highest ranked North American restaurant honored.
 Alinea maintained its top North American Ranking for 2011, while moving up one position overall to 6th best restaurant in the world.
 In 2012, Alinea came down one spot on the list.
 Per Se gained the 6th place, thus making Alinea the 2nd best restaurant in the U.S. and 7th overall.